 The Eagle Fund strengthens and sustains the extraordinary opportunities of an EDS education.
 Parents, Alumni and Friends may want to know how Bishop Noland Episcopal Day School allocates The Eagle Fund donations.
 The Eagle Fund provides annual giving donors the option of directing gifts to areas of personal interest while supporting fundamental elements of the school program.
 Donations can be directed to the following areas: Faculty Excellence, Tuition Assistance, Fine Arts, Athletics, Library and Technology, and Area of Greatest Need, as determined by the administration.

-The Auction, held annually in October, is a dinner with silent and live auctions planned by an Auction Committee consisting of parent volunteers.
+The Auction, usually held annually in October, is a dinner with silent and live auctions planned by an Auction Committee consisting of parent volunteers.
 The Auction is the largest social event of the year and becoming involved is a great way to meet other parents and make a valuable contribution to the school.
 Our auction is supported by our parents, parishioners, grandparents and the entire community.
 The school relies on contributions from the Auction to provide critical support to the operating budget by offsetting expenses not covered by tuition.
 Your gift will be recognized in the Auction Program and in our Annual Report.Download the 2018-2019 Annual Report here

 Become a Banner Donor by participating in both giving opportunities: Eagle Fund and Auction.